 The types of defenses that you might utilize in sexual battery circumstances are below.
 You can indicate that if you did touch the person, you did so accidentally.
 In other words, you had no intent to do anything sexual.

-You may have bumped the person or rubbed up against the person, but the circumstances were such that it was not intentional.
-It was an accident, and therefore, you could potentially be found not guilty under those circumstances.
+You may have bumped the person or rubbed up against it, but the circumstances were such that it was not intentional.
+It was an accident; therefore, you could be found not guilty under those circumstances.

 It just depends on the circumstances of your case.
-Whether or not you have a legitimate defense, what you want to do is come to somebody like me who's been doing this for 30 years and have handled hundreds of sexual battery related cases, get the results that you're looking for, know which cases should go to trial, know which cases should be negotiated.
+Whether or not you have a legitimate defense, what you want to do is come to somebody like me who's been doing this for 30 years and has handled hundreds of sexual battery-related cases.
+I can guide you, help you understand your options, and work towards the results you're looking for.

 Strategy Meeting to Develop a Defense Plan

-I'm going to use my experience.
-I'm going to use the law, and you and I will sit down, and we're going to decide the best course of action.
+I'll use my experience and the law, and you and I will decide on the best course of action.

-The first thing you need in a case like this where you're facing such serious charges as the sexual battery is to develop that plan by the facts and circumstances you find yourself in.
+The first thing you need in a case like this, where you're facing such serious charges as sexual battery, is to develop that plan based on the facts and circumstances you find yourself in.

 You've got to take an honest evaluation and see where you are:

-There's all sort of different things that the authorities can have or not have.
+There are different things that the authorities can or cannot have.
 The best person who has to evaluate a sexual battery case is an experienced criminal defense attorney who's been down the road you are about to travel and had success.